 Real Life Consequences: This is a real story, but some details have been changed.
 A retailer designed and created a custom platinum setting for a 22.50 carat round brilliant diamond.
 The ring was hand fabricated using 90% platinum/10% iridium, which is among the softest and most malleable of all platinum alloys.

 Real Life Consequences: The original ring’s fragile custom mounting is shown next to one made using the specifications for a secure setting.
-With a 22.5 carat diamond, a setting should minimize potential for loss.
+With a 22.5 carat diamond, the setting should minimise the potential for loss.

 Featured Quality Assurance Benchmarks